top of page

 one san pedro ceremony

-**Disclaimer - Ayahuasca and other master plants are only given under the discretion of the shaman, Maestra Estela.
-There are no guarantees that new patients will be able to drink these master medicines, as the shaman must access if it is safe and necessary for each person to drink Ayahuasca.
-Ayahuasca is a sacred plant medicine that is used traditionally by the shaman for diagnosis and for curing purposes.
+**Disclaimer - Ayahuasca and other master plants are only given under the discretion of the healer, Maestra Estela.
+There are no guarantees that new patients will be able to drink these master medicines, as the Maestra must access if it is safe and necessary for each person to drink Ayahuasca.
+Ayahuasca is a sacred plant medicine that is used traditionally by the healer for diagnosis and for curing purposes.
 It is not always best for the patient to drink Ayahuasca.
-Healing will happen regardless of whether or not the patient drinks Ayahuasca, as healing comes from the holistic use of plant medicines here at Aya Madre. **
+Healing will happen regardless of whether or not the patient drinks Ayahuasca, as healing comes from the holistic use of plant medicines here at Aya Madre.
+Please do let the center know of any and all illness.**

 master plant DIETAS

-Each individual has a short consultation with Maestra Estela, as well as her diagnostic work during the first Ayahuasca ceremony, to determine which plant you will diet.
+Each individual has a consultation with Maestra Estela, as well as her diagnostic work during the first Ayahuasca ceremony, to determine which plants you will diet.
 This involves a restricted food diet and regularly ingesting a master plant to help guide you on your healing path.
 In some cases, the Maestra determines that this is not necessary for certain individuals, or that the entire group of guests should diet the same plant.
+In the Shipibo culture, the ingestion of, often non-psychoactive, plants during the restricted food diet can be even more important for healing and learning than the ingestion of Ayahuasca.

-Maestra Estela leads a jungle walk through the enormous property of Aya Madre on Tuesday mornings.
+Maestra Estela's family members may lead a jungle walk through the enormous property of Aya Madre on upon guest request.
 Guests meet and learn about a variety of healing plants used in Shipibo plant medicine, and if they are lucky spot some interesting creatures and biodiversity!
-The terrain of the property varies immensely within a short walk, from vast openings of white sand to dense, humid rain forest.
-We end the tour with a swim in the river to cool down and to connect with the land.
+The terrain of the property varies within the walk, from vast openings of white sand to dense, humid rain forest.
+A creek runs near the center entrance and is a refreshing spot to take a swim at any time during the day.

 introduction & integration discussions

 Upon arrival to the center, Maestra Estela and staff gives an introductory welcome talk on Shipibo plant medicine, Ayahuasca, and an overview of Aya Madre.
-At the completion of each week there is another short talk on integration.
 Guests may also share their experiences with others and with Maestra Estela at any time during the week.
+Maestra Estela is at the center most days of the week but will sometimes go to the city to see her family, buy food or medicine so it is recommended to let her know after ceremony if you wish to talk with her.

 lodging in private tambos